JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 [^400]: 76:9 Cf. §§ 4, 102, 121.

 [^401]: 77:1 The Hvôva or Hvôgva family plays as great a part in the religious legend, as the Naotara family in the heroic one.
-Two of the Hvôvas, Frashao_s_tra and _G_âmâspa, were among the first disciples of Zarathu_s_tra and the prophet married Frashao_s_tra's daughter, Hvôgvi (cf. Yt.
+Two of the Hvôvas, Frashao<i>s</i>tra and <i>G</i>âmâspa, were among the first disciples of Zarathu<i>s</i>tra and the prophet married Frashao<i>s</i>tra's daughter, Hvôgvi (cf. Yt.
 XIII, 139).
 For the Naotaras, see above, §§ 53, 76.
-According to the Bundahi_s_, Vî_s_tâspa did not belong to the Naotara family (XXXI, 28): perhaps he was considered a Naotaride on account of his wife Hutaosa, who was one (Yt.
+According to the Bundahi<i>s</i>, Vî<i>s</i>tâspa did not belong to the Naotara family (XXXI, 28): perhaps he was considered a Naotaride on account of his wife Hutaosa, who was one (Yt.
 XV, 35).

 [^402]: 77:2 His very name means ‘He who has many horses.’